blukii/Developers/blukiiHub/configuration_en.md

 * **Visibility**:
   * **Show all Fields**: all configuration fields are visible.

   * **Show WLAN Fields only**: only the section **WLAN Credentials** is visible, all other sections are hidden.
-If this option is set you can access all fields by calling the configuration website with URL parameter /admin.
+If this option is set you can access all fields by calling the configuration website with URL parameter /admin.<br>If this option is combined with **Password after Timeout**, the all fields configuration page is password protected.

 ### Data Processing